JasonShiao/MCS_Light_Propagation/README.md

-# Monte-Carlo Simulation for Light Propagation in materials
+# Monte-Carlo Simulation for Light Propagation in media

 ## Run CMake